activisthandbook/activisthandbook/articles/wellbeing/lgbtqia-inclusion.md

 ---
 title: >
-  LGBTQIA+ inclusion
+  LGBTQIA2S+, Disabled, &amp; Neurodivergent inclusion
 description: >
-  Tools for creating a safe space for LGBTQIA+ activists
+  Tools for creating a safe space for LGBTQIA2S+, Disabled, &amp; Neurodivergent activists
 langCode: en
 articleID: SqKoPU6Fne5QV1928Yk4k3T9J72MAnbo
 languageCollectionID: T-1xOqiY86odLTIkRJ8hPZ0g3xRgm85t
-updatedTimestamp: 1699450663906
+updatedTimestamp: 1713393117599
 createdTimestamp: 1639650413693
-wordCount: 760
+wordCount: 1452
 tags: []
 ---

+> _think of the most vulnerable person you know..._
+>
+> _and organize in their best interests._

 **LGBTQIA+ people can face a high level of discrimination in their day-to-day life.
 If your organization works or engages with LGBTIQIA+ people, we will collect some tips to help you make your community space safer and more inclusive.**